ertanmesut/pdsnd_github/README.md

 ### Date created
-I created this project and README file on January 08, 2021
+I created this project and README file on Jan 08, 2021

 ### Project Title
 Bike Share Project for my Udacity Course